robots-make-art-too/EECS_1720/Content_by_Topic/docs_LECTURE_NOTES/PY_OOP.md

 ### Encapsulation

+**Note:** The concept is for all students; this example is for more advanced students.

 By _wrapping_ our data and methods into one unit it is possible to _restrict_ variable and method access.
 We could set our `Class` up such that an `Object`'s variable could _only_ be changed by an `Object`'s method (making it a _private_ variable):

 ```Python